ajwdewit/agera5tools/doc/user_guide.rst

 convention.
 The example below uses a local SQLite database which is a serverless database without security risks.

+The `chunk_size` parameter defines the number of records that are written to the database as one chunk.
+Increasing this number may increase database performance.
+Chunked writing was added because a log message is written after each chunk which allows to keep track of progress during database writing.
+The `chunk_size` parameter should be larger than zero.

 .. warning::
     The data source name to the database stores the database username/password in plain text.
     This is a potential security risk and for servers that are exposed on the web other